magmesser/sara-juengst/README.md

   - socials bar floating on menu - mobile
   - photos floating on menu - mobile
   - publication tiles not centered - mobile
-- Publications:
-  - get links from Sara for read now buttons
 - Student Experience:
   - get list of students and topics and where are they now from Sara. then uncomment nav bar menus (2) and app.js